icinganalysis/icinganalysis.github.io/content/The Historical Selected Bibliography of NACA-NASA Icing Publications.md

 Most of the NACA publications are available only as image scans, and some of them of poor quality, from which the text is difficult extract accurately.

-Ironically, NASA-TM-81651 [^2] is currently "not listed in the modern computerized library search systems", as it is not in the NTRS [^4] (it can be found with other online searches).
-The quality of the online version found is not good, so the text was not accurately parsed by computer (numerous manual corrections of scanned text were required to produce the listings below).
+Ironically, the quality of the online version of NASA-TM-81651 [^2] is not good, so the text was not accurately parsed by computer (numerous manual corrections of scanned text were required to produce the listings below).

 ###Publications not in the NTRS